-To ensure national standardization the PAT's for Grade 12 are externally set and moderated, but internally assessed.
-The PAT's for Grade 10 and 11 have to follow a similar standardization process but this is done provincially and thus are set by allocated people and moderated by the Subject Advisers for Mechanical Technology.
+To ensure national standardization the PAT for Grade 12 are externally set and moderated, but internally assessed.
+The PAT for Grades 10 and 11 must follow a similar standardization process but this is done provincially and thus are set by allocated people and moderated by the Subject Advisers for Mechanical Technology.